 However, what data should you be tracking?
-Are there particular data points that are more useful than others, especially in the world of facility management?
+Are there particular data points that are more useful than others, especially in facility management?

-Here are five of key performance indicators (KPIs) that your team needs to track:
+Here are 5 key performance indicators (KPIs) that you need to track:

 Service-level agreements (SLAs) can indicate how quickly your team responds to work orders, which serves as an important data point to improve satisfaction among the stakeholders that you support.

-For instance, if Jane submits a work order request because her office is too cold and doesn’t hear from anyone in the maintenance team, she may assume that they aren’t working on her request.
-She may resubmit another work request or call into your department for an update.
+For instance, if Jane submits a work order request because her office is too cold and doesn’t hear from anyone on the maintenance team, she may assume that they aren’t working on her request.
+She may submit another work request or call your department for an update.

-Reviewing how well you are meeting your SLAs can indicate whether there are any issues early on in the work order request process that are impacting future work success, or if your team has too much work on their plates.
+By reviewing how well you're meeting SLAs, you can determine whether there are any issues early in the work order request process that are impacting future work success, or if your team has too much work on their plates.

-Does it take your team one day, three days or 12 days to complete a work order?
-Does it vary based on reactive or preventive maintenance requests?
+Does it take your team 1 day, 3 days or 12 days to complete a work order?
+Does the "time-to-complete" vary based on reactive or preventive maintenance requests?

 How many work orders did your team complete last year?
 Last quarter?

 Secondly, it can help you justify budget requests.
-If your team has doubled the number of work orders, increasing your team is a no-brainer.
+If the number of work orders has doubled, increasing your team may be in order.

-In addition, the number of work orders per asset can give you an indication of how much money you are investing in the equipment and the overall cost for the organization, which can be a key consideration in replace vs. repair decisions.
+In addition, the number of work orders per asset can give you an indication of how much money you're investing in the equipment and the overall cost for the organization, which can be a key consideration in replace vs. repair decisions.

 A reactive maintenance organization, where your team feels like they are constantly putting out fires, inhibits your ability to drive optimal efficiency.
-It drives up your costs, and also impacts the quality of work for your team as they are running from one issue to the next.
+It drives up your costs, and also impacts the quality of work for your team as they're running from one issue to the next.